telerik/maui-docs/controls/tabview/configuration.md

 * `IsHeaderOverlaid`(`bool`)&mdash;Indicates whether the header area is overlaid on top of the content area.

 When the `IsHeaderOverlaid` is set to `True`, the header area is centered and overlaps with one of the borders of the content area, based on the value of the `HeaderPosition` property.
-The padding of the content area is adjusted so, to avoid overlapping with the header area.
+The padding of the content area is adjusted to avoid overlapping with the header area.

 When the `IsHeaderOverlaid` is set to `False`, the header area is placed next to the content area without any overlapping, based on the value of the `HeaderPosition` property.